couchbase/couchbase-lite-core/docs/BLIP Protocol.md

 Meta      = 0x40
 ```

-The `TypeMask` is actually a 3-bit integer, not a flag.
+The `TypeMask` is actually a 3-bit field, not a flag.
 Of the 8 possible message types, the ones currently defined are:
 ```
 MSG =    0x00
 RPY =    0x01